Data-Efficient Fine-Tuning of Vision-Language Models for Diagnosis of Alzheimer's Disease: Experiment

 \subsubsection{Impact of individual component}

-We assess the effectiveness of each component in our fine-tuning pipeline on the ADNI dataset using M3D as the backbone.
-As shown in Table~\ref{ablation}, compared to the baseline (a), fine-tuning the image encoder (b) or the text encoder (c) improves classification accuracy, with the highest accuracy achieved when fine-tuning both encoders (d).
-Moreover, we find that reports generated from metadata provide the largest performance gain during fine-tuning, highlighting the significant value and potential of incorporating metadata.
+We assess the effectiveness of each component in our fine-tuning pipeline on ADNI using M3D as the backbone (Table~\ref{ablation}).
+Compared to the baseline (a), fine-tuning the image encoder (b) or text encoder (c) improves accuracy, with the highest achieved when both are fine-tuned (d).
+Among components, generated reports provide the largest gain, highlighting the benefit of structured metadata, while the MMSE prediction token also contributes to capturing disease-specific patterns.
+These results demonstrate the complementary contributions of different components.

+Given the impact of generated reports in (c), we further examine metadata.
+Using the fine-tuned model (d), we extract image features from the vision encoder and numeric biomarker features from the text encoder, and train a simple linear classifier on each type and their concatenation to evaluate predictive value independently of the full pipeline.
+All classifiers are trained and tested on ADNI.
+As shown in Table~\ref{tab:classifier_comparison}, biomarkers alone effectively support classification, while combining image and biomarker features further improves performance.